Rugrats Logo

 Rugrats Logo 1991

-The logo of the first animated series looked like an explosion in the style of comics.
-It was a large dialogue bubble with sharp asymmetrical edges.
-Against the background of the light purple figure was the black inscription “Rugrats,” underlined by two uneven lines.
+The logo of the first animated series looked like an explosion in a comic-book style.
+It was a large dialogue bubble with sharp, asymmetrical edges.
+Against the light purple background, the black inscription “Rugrats” was underlined by two uneven lines.
 Each letter was hand-drawn carelessly as if it had been drawn by a child in Paint.
 Multi-colored spots were visible in places of folds and intra-letter gaps: blue, yellow, green, and pink.

 2021 – today